shannonpileggi/growing-into-r/README.md

 ---

-⚡abbreviated for an R-Ladies Philly lightning talk June 16, 2021 [Leveraging the R community for a job interview]()
+⚡ abbreviated for an R-Ladies Philly lightning talk June 16, 2021 _Leveraging the R community for a job interview_